MazX0p/WmiEye/README.md

 WmiEye is a powerful tool for detecting threats in the WMI event logs using Sigma rules.
 It is easy to configure and use, and can be integrated with Elasticsearch for alerting and analysis.
 By using WmiEye in your environment, you can improve your threat detection and response capabilities and stay one step ahead of potential attackers.

 If you have any questions or comments about WmiEye, please feel free to reach out to the project maintainer or submit an issue on the GitHub repository.
 We welcome any feedback or suggestions for improving the program.

+## Acknowledgments

+WmiEye was inspired by the [Sigma project](https://github.com/Neo23x0/sigma) and uses the [curl](https://curl.se/) and [cJSON](https://github.com/DaveGamble/cJSON) libraries.
+Thanks to the developers of these projects for making their work available.

+## Contact

+If you have any questions or comments about WmiEye, please feel free to reach out to the project maintainer at [Linkedin](https://www.linkedin.com/in/0xmaz).